 In the Chinese and Japanese tradition, healing systems such as Acupuncture and Shiatsu are found.
-They are based on a precisely mapped network of energy currents ( Meridians),in which the life energy, Chi or Ki, is flowing.
+They are based on a precisely mapped network of energy currents (Meridians), in which the life energy, Chi or Ki, is flowing.
 Simplified, one can say, that an imperfect distribution of energy is corrected by stimulating certain energy points.
-In this manner causes of illness and pain are removed.
+In this manner, causes of illness and pain are removed.
 Treatment entails point massage or insertion of needles.
 Even though the prevailing explanations of the school of medicine are inadequate, no genuine doctor any longer disputes the efficacy of these methods.

 Prana is the name in the Indian tradition for the cosmic life energy.
-As with acupuncture, we also find here a network of energy currents ( Nadis),which are distributed throughout the body, and in which Prana flows.
-The flow and function of the Nadis are described in detail in the old yoga scriptures (see the picture above), but it is first of all used practically in the living yoga tradition.
+As with acupuncture, we also find here a network of energy currents (Nadis), which are distributed throughout the body, and in which Prana flows.
+The flow and function of the Nadis are described in detail in the old yoga scriptures (see the picture above) but it is, first of all, used practically in the living yoga tradition.
 Theoretical studies of scriptures are not sufficient to obtain an experience of this – only those practising the yoga methods will really be able to comprehend what is meant by the old instructions.

 The principle to heal with energy, albeit in a somewhat coarser form, is also used in medicine.
 In my time at The German University of Sport in Cologne, sporting injuries, such as strained ligaments and broken legs, were treated by attaching electrodes to the injured parts.
 They were stimulated with a low voltage current.
 At a hospital in Syracuse, New York, a low current is similarly sent through the affected areas.
-Copper thread is wound around, for example, a broken leg, and in this way the healing process is accelerated considerably.
+Copper thread is wound around, for example, a broken leg and, in this way, the healing process is accelerated considerably.

-Once you have learnt to apply psychic energy for this purpose, it can be a very powerful and at the same time a much more subtle method than those in common use.
+Once you have learnt to apply psychic energy for this purpose, it can be a very powerful and at the same time much more subtle method than those in common use.